Commercial Energy Audits – A Complete Guide for UK Organisations

 What is a Commercial Energy Audit?

-A commercial energy audit is a structured review of energy use across buildings and operations to identify cost‑effective efficiency measures and decarbonisation opportunities.
-The internationally accepted method is defined by ISO 50002‑1:2025, which sets principles, auditor competence, and the full audit workflow; ISO 50002‑2:2025 provides building‑specific guidance (HVAC, lighting, envelope, controls).s are consistent: measure, analyse, identify opportunities, and provide clear evidence for decision making.
+A commercial energy audit in the UK is a structured review of energy use across buildings and operations to identify cost‑effective efficiency measures and decarbonisation opportunities.
+The internationally accepted method for a commercial energy audit UK organisations rely on is defined by ISO 50002‑1:2025, which sets principles, auditor competence, and the full audit workflow; ISO 50002‑2:2025 provides building‑specific guidance (HVAC, lighting, envelope, controls) are consistent: measure, analyse, identify opportunities, and provide clear evidence for decision making.

 Who is Qualified to Conduct a Commercial Energy Audit

-A credible audit should be performed by a competent, independent and appropriately accredited energy assessor.
+A credible audit should be performed by a competent, independent and appropriately accredited UK commercial energy audit assessor.
 Qualifications typically include:

 Professional accreditations